gradle/foojay-toolchains/README.md

 # Foojay Toolchains Plugin

 The `org.gradle.toolchains.foojay-resolver` plugin provides a [repository for downloading JVMs](https://docs.gradle.org/current/userguide/toolchains.html#sub:download_repositories).

-It is based on the [foojay DiscoAPI](https://github.com/foojayio/discoapi).
+It is based on the [foojay DiscoAPI](https://github.com/foojayio/discoapi), therefore, the [foojay API's Swagger UI](https://api.foojay.io/swagger-ui) can be used to explore what distributions are available.
+See the [Matching Toolchain Specifications](#matching-toolchain-specifications) section below for how to select specific distributions.

+> **TAKE HEED!**
+>
-Requires Gradle 7.6 or later to work.
+> Requires Gradle **7.6 or later** to work.
+>

-> **TAKE HEED!** As opposed to most of the Gradle plugins, which are Project plugins
+> As opposed to most of the Gradle plugins, which are Project plugins
 > and must be applied in `build.gradle[.kts]` files, this is a **SETTINGS PLUGIN** and
 > must be applied in `settings.gradle[.kts]` files.